Culture of Corruption: ex-UAW leader gets 28-month sentence

 Now former UAW president Gary Jones will have to spend 28 months in a federal prison and repay thousands of dollars for his crimes.

 Jones, 64, was sentenced Thursday by U.S. District Judge Paul Borman in Detroit after pleading guilty to two counts of conspiracy last year.
-Borman ordered that Jones surrender for his term in 90 days and recommended a federal prison in Texas so he would be close to his wife who now lives there.
+Borman ordered that Jones surrender for his term in 90 days and recommended a low-security federal prison in Seagoville, Texas, so he would be close to his wife who now lives near Dallas.

 Before sentencing, Jones choked up in the courtroom as he apologized to his family and union members for his actions.
 “I failed them.
 I failed the UAW that elected me as president,” he told Borman.
 “All I can say is I’m sorry I let them down, I let my family down.”